-Are you working towards a Sustainable Business?Amaya Sales UK
+Are you trying to work towards a Sustainable Business?Amaya Sales UK

 From Prince William to Stella McCartney, from Boris Johnson to David Attenborough, everyone’s talking about it.
 Sustainability is the buzz word of the decade and as we begin our business journey into 2020, we all need to consider it, if we are to continue to succeed.

 But do we truly know what it means?

 Sustainability is understood as the development that meets present needs without compromising the capacities of future generations and ensuring the balance between.